Graves' Disease Center

 Graves' Disease: Symptoms and Diagnosis

-Hyperthyroidism or Graves’ Disease (or Basedow Disease in Europe) is autoimmune disorder with symptoms directly related to hormone excess - hyperthyroidism.
+Hyperthyroidism or Graves’ Disease (or Basedow Disease in Europe) is an autoimmune disorder with symptoms directly related to hormone excess - hyperthyroidism.
 Hyperthyroidism is the medical term for an overactive thyroid.
 In people with hyperthyroidism, the thyroid gland produces too much thyroid hormone.
 When this occurs, the body's metabolism is increased, which can cause a variety of symptoms.
-It manifestations consist of hyperthyroidism, goiter, eye disease (orbitopathy or Graves´ ophthalmopathy) and occasionally a dermopathy.
+Its manifestations consist of hyperthyroidism, goiter, eye disease (orbitopathy or Graves´ ophthalmopathy), and occasionally a dermopathy.
 Graves' disease has an unpredictable clinical course.
 The diseases cluster in families and are more common in women.

 Most people with hyperthyroidism have symptoms.
-Symptoms directly related to hormone excess including one or more of the following:
+Symptoms directly related to hormone excess, including one or more of the following:

 * Anxiety, irritability, trouble sleeping